Japanese Knotweed treatment

 Understanding the Scope of the Problem: Treat Japanese Knotweed

-Before diving into Japanese knotweed treatment options, it’s crucial to assess the extent of the Japanese knotweed infestation.
-Our team will conduct a thorough site survey to determine the degree of the problem, identify watercourses and protected species, and evaluate the site’s potential for future development.
+Before diving into Japanese knotweed treatment options, it’s crucial to assess the extent of the infestation.
+Our team will conduct a thorough site survey to determine the degree of the problem, identify watercourses and protected species and evaluate the site’s potential for future development.
 Based on this assessment survey, we can recommend the most suitable plan of action to control Japanese knotweed.

-Chemical treatment, also known as herbicide treatment, stands as one of the most cost-effective solutions for Japanese Knotweed removal.
+Herbicide treatment stands as one of the most cost-effective solutions for treating Japanese knotweed.

 This method involves spraying herbicides on the foliage of the plant.

-It’s important to note that chemical treatment requires patience, as it generally takes 5 years to complete herbicide treatment and will likely require a Japanese Knotweed Management Plan.
-It’s good practice to remove/clear any dead canes over the winter that could hinder new shoots in the following spring.
+It’s important to note that herbicide treatment requires patience, as it generally takes 5 years to complete the treatment and will likely require a Japanese Knotweed Management Plan.
+It’s good practice to remove any dead canes over the winter that could hinder new shoots in the following Spring.

 fe149cc06084faf719f958238db523e3 | Japanese knotweed | JKSL